 All social events with alcohol must have a group of students that serve as a team to oversee the event.
 This team will include hosts, door workers, floaters, and servers.
 The Office of Student Engagement reserves the right to require additional Social Event Team members based on the nature of the event or space.
-Students serving as hosts, servers, door workers, or floaters must complete online social event training provided on the Office of Student Engagement website and wear the provided lanyards and role badges during the shift they are working.
+Students serving as hosts, servers, door workers, or floaters must complete online social event training provided on the Office of Student Engagement website.